One Of The Biggest Mistakes Most Job Seekers Make

 I’ve worked with hundreds of career changers and job seekers and have found that the ones who connect with their job target in the least amount of time begin with a good foundation.
 They’ve defined in as much detail as possible their “ideal” job.
 They know, specifically, what they are looking for in their next job.
 They know how they want to use their skills, the kind of people they want to work with, their preferred industry and the desirable companies where their job can be found.

-From that foundation, all of their efforts lead them in the right direction from crafting their resume, to their 30-second elevator speech, to the networking events they attend, to the relationships they build and on.
+From that foundation, all of their efforts lead them in the right direction from crafting their resume, cover letter and online profile, their 30-second elevator pitch, to which networking events they attend, the relationships they build, and the jobs they apply for.

 The bottom line is- they are FOCUSED!